 DFPS must require investigators to trend previous complaints to identify patterns of behavior or actions by alleged perpetrators.

 DFPS should expand the requirement contained in the Settlement Agreement between the State of Texas and the Department of Justice that requires DFPS to have a system that allows the tracking and trending of investigation results.
-Trends shall be tracked by the categories of: type of incident; staff alleged to have caused the incident; individuals directly involved; location of incident; date and time of incident; cause(s) of incident; and outcome of investigation.
+Trends should be tracked by the categories of: type of incident; staff alleged to have caused the incident; individuals directly involved; location of incident; date and time of incident; cause(s) of incident; and outcome of investigation.
 In order to review prior allegations for patterns of abuse, DFPS must retain complete records of investigations, including witness statements and other evidence collected.
 This affects the future ability of investigators to adequately investigate cases of alleged perpetrators with multiple reports of abuse or neglect.

 Although DFPS has expressed its intention to change its policy to track, trend and preserve investigations, this requirement should be codified to ensure ongoing compliance and prevent future policy reversals.